elatov/elatov.github.io/_posts/2012-09-04-vcap5-dcd-objective-3-6-determine-datacenter-management-options-for-a-vsphere-5-physical-design.md

 > *   Search the inventories of the vCenter Server systems in the group.
 > *   View the inventories of the vCenter Server systems in the group in a single inventory view.
 So if you have multiple vCenter instances to manage different sites, for site recovery or just different locations, then vCenter Linked mode will help out with managing of all the different sites under one location

-From &#8220;<a href="http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-501-installation-setup-guide.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-501-installation-setup-guide.pdf']);">vSphere Installation and Setup vSphere 5.0</a>&#8220;:
+From "<a href="http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-501-installation-setup-guide.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-501-installation-setup-guide.pdf']);">vSphere Installation and Setup vSphere 5.0</a>":

 > **Download and Deploy the VMware vCenter Server Appliance**
 > As an alternative to installing vCenter Server on a Windows machine, you can download the VMware vCenter Server Appliance.
 The vCenter Server Appliance is a preconfigured Linux-based virtual machine optimized for running vCenter Server and associated services.